 What can merchants do to prepare – and does the responsibility here lie with the merchants or with the banks?

-- Merchants need to work with their merchant acquirer to ensure they implement 3D Secure 2.0 by the due date.
+- Merchants need to work with their merchant account provider to ensure they implement 3D Secure 2.0 by the due date.
 It’s vital that this implementation can also handle exemptions (such as low value transactions) correctly.
 As the FCA is allowing extensions beyond the 14th of September, merchants and acquirers need to make the most of this extra time to put an implementation plan into place.

 What can merchants do to reduce friction at the checkout?